 RAs may receive notification of a certificate's modification if the RA was involved in the issuance process.
+The applicable community is notified when a CA certificate is issued for that community.

 4.9.
 CERTIFICATE REVOCATION AND SUSPENSION

 4.9.1.
 Circumstances for Revocation